Jean-Pierre (J.-P.) Reed | Sociology | SIU

 Edited Book Project

-• Social Movements and Positive Emotions: Concepts and Latin American Cases (with Karina Navarro and Rodrigo A. Asún, Universidad de Chile)
+• Social Movements and Positive Emotions: Concepts and Latin American Cases (with Karina Navarro and Rodrigo A. Asún, Universidad de Chile).
+Under Contract at Routledge.

 AREAS OF SPECIALIZATION AND INTEREST